crajcan/the_rust_programming_language/notes.md

  - _Lifetime bounds_: Specifies a lifetime for a reference to a generic type.

- - _Inference of trait object lifetimes_: Alllows the compiler to infer trait object lifetimes and when they need to be specified.
+ - _Inference of trait object lifetimes_: Allows the compiler to infer trait object lifetimes and when they need to be specified.

 #### Ensuring One Lifetime Outlives Another with Lifetime Subtyping